 To celebrate the first ever running of the Breeders’ Cup at Del Mar, the Breeders’ Cup 2017 Host Committee commissioned 20 local artists to design life-sized artistic reproductions of the Torrie Horse.
 These vibrant pieces of art are inspired by the Thoroughbred racing community, local San Diego culture and the Breeders’ Cup itself.
 "Polly" was auctioned to benefit local and Thoroughbred charities following the 2017 Breeders’ Cup.
-She is currently displayed at Flower Hill mall in San Diego for 6 months before returning to her owner in Rancho Santa Fe.
+She was displayed at Flower Hill Mall in San Diego for 6 months before returning to her owner in Rancho Santa Fe.

 Jeff Mitchum Galleries

 A Photographic Exhibition at the Rose Gallery in San Diego, CA.

 FANTASTIC LENSE: a photographic exhibition of the medium of film and its ability to produce unforeseen images.
 Mistakes such as film fogging, color shifts from expired film stock, unplanned double exposures and other darkroom effects create mystery in an image.
 The darkroom experience can be described as formative experimenting; getting lost in the process of image making, challenging the various manipulation techniques used with the materials found in the darkness.
 There’s a power of analog media that digital does not possess.
 The accidental light leaks- where color bleeds into the image, or the speckled dust that may enhance the magic to a snowy landscape, or even the film grain.